imhazige/myblog/_posts/2018-04-23-use-git-via-ssh.md

 So I have to use ssh.
 I think it should work, it really be.

-My git repository is hosted on gitlab, I have to create a RSA key pair, as I use SourceTree, I can create a key pair via menu tools/Gernerate or import SSH keys
+My git repository is hosted on gitlab, I have to create a RSA key pair, as I use SourceTree, I can create a key pair via menu tools/Gernerate or import SSH keys. after that, I need upload the public key to the gitlab.
+Go to the /profile/keys sub directoty of the gitlab site. then you can add the public key.

+Next, as I am using windows, I load the private key of the SSH agent(in this case it normallyu should be putty).
+On windows10, I can open it in the task bar.
+Then in the ui, I imported the private key.

+Now go to the project page, choose the